omerhakim/Lab_Mod3/README.md

 <img src = "./images/image8.png">

-I also checked the default status among different groups. my conclution wre written under the chart:
+I also checked the default status among different groups.
+My preliminary  conclusion are  written under the chart:

 <img src = "./images/image9.png">

-I found out that there is some correlation between delay in paymnts to default in the next months
+I found out that there is some correlation between delay in payments to default in the next month

 <img src = "./images/image10.png">